Micahs0Day/micahs0day.github.io/_posts/2021-02-18-PickleRickCTFWriteup.md

 ![]({{site.baseurl}}/images/PickleRick-THM-08.png)

-- The one that stood out the most was the "\login.php" page that was found, so I decided to give that a try first.
+- The one that stood out the most was the "/login.php" page that was found, so I decided to give that a try first.

 - Lo and Behold!
 I found the login page for the webserver.